LADI-Libegon/Bypass-start-inject-or-for-OTC/README.md

 # Bypass/start/inject-or for OTC
-2 in 1 compiled programs for bypass/start/inject-ing OTC in CS:GO.
+2 in 2 compiled programs for bypass/start/inject-ing OTC in CS:GO.

 # How to launch?
-Just start "start.bat" and wait, .bat file will do everything.
+Just start "VACBypass.exe" and wait.

 # Manual launch
 Start 1.exe, wait...